UNSW-pAWS/ide_plugin/README.md

 ## How to operate
 1. Open up the root folder of this project in VS Code
+2. (For first time running of project else proceed to step 3) open up command palet and type ```npm i```
-2. Press F5 (Another VS Code will open up.
+3. Press F5 (Another VS Code will open up.
 This is to simulate the Extension running enviroment)
-3. Run the extension (Press "Ctrl" + "Shift" + "P") and Choose "Dependency Monitor"
+4. Run the extension (Press "Ctrl" + "Shift" + "P") and Choose "Dependency Monitor"

 <!-- Please keep the following in case we want to publish our work in the future -->
 <!-- # paws-dependecy-checker README